AlexGaiser/publish-to-npm/README.md

 4. Run in Node
 5. Be freely available for anyone to install to use in their projects

 For the sake of this guide I am assuming you already have `npm` (at least version 6) and `node` (at least version 14) installed on your computer.
-If you do not, please see [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more informaion on how to install `node` and `npm` onto your environment.
+If you do not, please see [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for more informaion on how to setup `node` and `npm` onto your environment.

 Note: while this guide should be platform agnostic, it was written and tested using an Apple Computer running MacOS.
 If you have an issue with this guide on another platform, please create an issue [here](https://github.com/AlexGaiser/publish-to-npm/issues) and I will make sure to add the necessary information.